gpDA/ImageScrapBook/README.md

 ImageScrapBook is a cloud-native webapp for hosting and sharing images.

 ## Installing the Chrome Extension
-1. Download the project file from this git repository
-2. open chrome://extensions/
-3. turn on the 'developer mode' on the top right corner
+1. Ensure the `extensions/` directory is on your disk.
+2. Navigate to `chrome://extensions/`.
+3. If not enabled already, enable Developer Mode.
-4. click 'Load unpacked' and select the 'extension' folder within the downloaded project folder
+4. Click 'Load unpacked' and select the `extension` directory.
-5. Our icon will then be up!

-## Technical Difficulties
-In the extension, we couldn't implement a function to check the authenticated user and save the corresponding image for that specfic user.
-So for example, in `extension/save_img.js` , where the image creation (post) happens, we hard-coded the user with user_id : 1 for the sake of deploying.
-In the future, we would implement the authentication process.
+5. The extension will display an orange camera icon in the top-right corner of the browser.

 ## Contributing
 Here is a guide on installing a local copy of Image Scrap Book.